justland/just-web/frameworks/states/README.md

 - 🔍 should `register.keys()` returns an iterator instead of array?
 - 🔍 should `register` adds `values()` that returns an iterator?
+- 🔍 if not using context, this package may be re-classify as library instead of framework\
+  the only question at the moment is about logging

 [`@just-web/app`]: https://github.com/justland/just-web/tree/main/frameworks/app
 [`@just-web/states`]: https://github.com/justland/just-web/tree/main/frameworks/states